 Right Partitions Should be in Sync

-One should be able to configure the system for enabling some certain aspects to operate offline.
-One of the most common topologies is star.
+One should be able to configure the system for enabling certain aspects to operate offline.
+One of the most common topologies is a star.

 It’s certainly not an easy deal to choose the right database for a mobile application.
 But, by following some of these aforementioned strategies, you will be able to choose the right database for your application.